 Mission: increase access to information so that individuals can make the most informed decisions and bridge the gap between public and private sectors.
 I believe that technology drives innovations which increases the efficiency and efficacy of processes and bureaucracies.
-I also believe that technology is not a panacea to societal problems; it is just a tool.
+I also believe that technology does not change intent; it is merely a tool to get to one’s intent/goals.

 Personal: In another life, was an award-winning classically trained concert pianist, having studied under Nina Polonsky, the late George Haddad, and the late Sylvia Zaremba.
 A fitness fanatic- boxer and runner.
 Marathon PR: 3 hours 26 minutes; 3rd in age group at Beirut Marathon; 1st in Wadi Rum Mixed Relays.
 Also a huge music nerd, mostly indie, classical, bluegrass, and jazz.

 A graduate of the University of Chicago, I am a proud American raised in the US, Italy, and China; refined in France; retooled in Kenya; polished in Jordan, Lebanon, Turkey, and Germany.
 Based in Washington, DC but basically live on planes and at airports.